The origins of podcasts date back to the 1980s, but several events in recent years made it the phenomenon that it is today.

 - Professional: Unlimited Storage

-Though pricing is higher compared to others, it’s specific offerings are what its users go for, especially if they manage a WordPress site.
+Though pricing is higher compared to others, its specific offerings are what its users go for, especially if they manage a WordPress site.
 There is no free plan, however, so you need to be willing to pay even if you only want to test it out for a month.

 Captivate’s interface and dashboard is one of the reasons why new podcasters choose this hosting platform.
 Aside from being easy to navigate, it walks users through an 8-step “New Show” process.
-This guides them to uploading their first episode while meeting all the info required by the various podcast directories.
+This guides them to upload their first episode while meeting all the info required by the various podcast directories.

 You can have unlimited podcasts on your Captivate account.
-You can manage your team by adding them onto each show.
+You can manage your team by adding them to each show.
 All their plans feature advanced analytics and a podcast player for web and mobile with built-in CTAs.